 27 May 2022 Peak Climbing Nepal

-Crushing waterfalls, rich wildlife, imposing landscapes, beautiful valleys – the expanse of Ama Dablam’s natural beauty is unprecedented and unceasing.
+The expanse of Ama Dablam’s natural beauty is unprecedented and unceasing: crushing waterfalls, rich wildlife, imposing landscapes, beautiful valleys, and natural beauty.
 It’s incredibly gorgeous, with varied land formations stretching from hanging glaciers to mountain ridges and ice blocks.

 It’s aesthetic with incredible natural scenery and moderate climbing trails for any mountains.
 Ama Dablam is one of the easiest trekking mountains relative to other mountain peaks in Khumbu.
 It lies in the eastern Himalayas in Khumbu at 6,812 meters above sea level.